Chat with us, powered by LiveChat

 National Trails in England include:

 Criss crossing across the countryside of the Cotswolds Area of Outstanding Natural Beauty and extending from the charming market town of Chipping Campden all the way to the spa city of Bath, this trail covers just over 100 miles and guides visitors to some of the best scenery to be found in the Cotswold Hills.
-Tramp through pastures, woodlands, up hills and enjoy coming across charming Cotswold villages with houses made of beautiful honey-coloured stone en route.
+Tramp through pastures, woodlands, up hills and enjoy coming across charming Cotswold villages such as Broadway and idyllic Painswick with houses constructed from beautiful honey-coloured stone, ideal for relaxing breaks in country pubs.

 This is a great trail for those with a fascination and love for history as the trail passes close by many historical attractions such as Roman forts and important Roman archaeological sites enroute.